1979 Houston Astros season: Performance overview

 The Astros concluded the season with an performance, in second place in the NL West, and trailing Cincinnati by 1 1/2 games.
 Their performance jumped by 15 wins and 19 1/2 games in the standings.
 At the time, this represented each of the club's most wins, highest standing within the division, and fewest games away from the division title and hence playoff appearance.
 The 1979 squad supplanted the achievements of their 1972 counterpart (84 wins, 3rd place, 10 1/2 games behind) for the franchise records.
 The 1979 club also maintained the upward trend of competitive momentum the following season, finally capturing both their first-ever division title and playoff berth, while recording 93 wins to break the franchise mark yet again.

 Having drawn 1,900,312 fans, Houston saw attendance rise steadily over the fourth consecutive season since 1975.
 This was the second-highest figure in club history, trailing only the 1965 edition, which drew 2,151,470 during their first year at the Astrodome.
 The next year, fans returned to the 2-million threshold.
 Bill Virdon also cemented his place as the longest-tenured manager is club history.

 The 1979 Astros achieved another distinction by remaining as the final National League franchise of the 20th century to hit more triples (52) than home runs (49).
+Houston's starting pitchers belted four of home runs—two each by Andújar and Richard.

 Commencing with Forsch's early-season no-hitter, and All-Star nods for Niekro, Andújar, and Sambito, Astros pitching led the most successful-to-date season in club history, setting a number of franchise records along with unprecedented achievements.
 The starting rotation took turns claiming four National League (NL) Pitcher of the Month Awards, more than they had won in any year prior, starting in April (Forsch), May (Niekro), June (Andújar), and September (J. R. Richard).
 Richard and Niekro further led the league in a number of key individual categories.